jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 In each piece I tied a different bend, which I greased before pulling it tight.
 I then hung the resulting loop on a hook and suspended a bag from it.
 I filled the bag with rocks till the fishing line either broke or slipped to a completely untied state.
-I then repeated the experiment and recorded the lowest mass of rocks that had caused the knot to slip.
+I then repeated the experiment and recorded the average mass of of the bag of rocks that had caused the knot to slip.

 I was most interested in measuring the "security", or resistance to slipping, as opposed to breaking strength.
 That's why I chose slippery material and made